-The Systematic low resources simulation option injects resource failures in kernel mode drivers.
+This check is deprecated starting in Windows 10 Insider Preview Build 19042 and above The Systematic low resources simulation option injects resource failures in kernel mode drivers.
 This option penetrates driver error handling paths.
 Testing these paths has historically been very difficult.
 The Systematic low resources simulation option injects resource failures in a predictable manner, which makes the issues it finds reproducible.
 Because the error paths are easy to reproduce, it also makes it easy to verify fixes to these issues.

 To help you determine the root cause of the error, a debugger extension is provided that can tell you exactly which failures have been injected and in what order.

 Caution This option is not intended for use when you are verifying all (or a large collection of) drivers on a computer.
 This option should be used only when you are doing targeted testing of individual drivers or their attached filter drivers.
 Using this option on a large number of drivers at the same time could cause unpredictable results, and could force crashes in components unrelated to the driver(s) you are testing.

 Note For Windows 8.1, the Stack Based Failure Injection feature, which was available in the WDK 8, has been integrated into Driver Verifier.
 On computers running Windows 8.1, use the Systematic low resources simulation option.